Down below we’ll overview some of the best fishing SUP brands that have taken a bold responsibility to provide an alternative for boats and kayaks.

 2009 – Destin, Florida

 Widest selection of boards for anglers

-Bote offers premium fishing SUPs in both solid and inflatable form.
-They also have one of the largest selection of sizes, designs and accessories to choose from.
-Definitely number one on this list due to the number of features, selection and value.
+Bote offers premium fishing SUPs in both solid and inflatable forms.
+They also have one of the largest selections of sizes, designs, and accessories to choose from.
+Definitely number one on this list due to the number of features, selection, and value.